xclancen/javascript-examples/README.md

 Basic Javascript solutions that can help a lot.

-I tried to write simplfy and easily readible code.
+I tried to write simple and easily readible code.
 These solutions was hard to find for me when I was newbie.
 I hope this repo can help!